Wings on Wheels

 I have filled him with the Spirit of God in wisdom, in understanding, in knowledge, and in all kinds of craftsmanship, to make artistic designs…

 — Exodus 31:3–4 (NKJV)Christ said this about Bezalel — the craftsman He appointed to build the tabernacle.
-But the principle didn’t retire with Bezalel.
-He is the One who gives breath and spirit to all who walk the earth.
+But the principle did not retire with Bezalel.
 He lights every man who comes into the world.
 He is the source of every creative impulse, every design instinct, every artistic gift — whether the person holding the pencil knows His name or not.

 The creators think they are inventing.
 But they are actually echoing.
 His fingerprints are on everything.